 All Photos & Photosynths: © 2011-2013 S.C.Vlachos

-OC-E3 Off Camera Shoe Cord from Amazon.com, from/bei Amazon.de,
+OC-E3 Off Camera Shoe Cord is available from Amazon, or from eBay

 Baling C-Shape Flash Bracket Review

 Create an Economy Telephoto Flash Bracket